As the country’s largest private-sector employer and the biggest company in the world by revenue, it’s hard to miss Walmart.

-Walmart’s pet insurance plans provide a similar level of coverage compared to accident and illness policies offered by other providers.
+Walmart’s plans provide a similar level of coverage compared to accident and illness policies offered by other pet insurance providers.
 Like other pet insurance plans, Walmart lets you use any vet you want and you’ll be reimbursed for your bill after you submit a claim.

 Still, there are a few notable perks to Walmart’s plans.